On the vegetation of Iceland surf tip

 Characteristic species of Eastern Iceland

 One of the most common and conspicuous Eastern-Icelandic species is the Harebell (Campanula rotundifolia - Bláklukka) .
 Harebell (Campanula rotundifolia - Bláklukka) .
-It does grow elsewhere on Iceland too but rare.
+It does grow elsewhere in Iceland too, but it is rare.
 In the east it is very common.
-Three species with pretty flowers that one can only find in the east are the are the Arctic wintergreen (Pyrola grandiflora - Bjöllulilja) Arctic wintergreen (Pyrola grandiflora - Bjöllulilja) , the Chickweed wintergreen (Trientalis europaea - Sjöstjarna) Chickweed wintergreen (Trientalis europaea - Sjöstjarna) and the Yellow saxifrage (Saxifraga aizoides - Gullsteinbrjótur) .
+Three species with attractive flowers that can only be found in the east are the Arctic wintergreen (Pyrola grandiflora - Bjöllulilja) Arctic wintergreen (Pyrola grandiflora - Bjöllulilja) , the Chickweed wintergreen (Trientalis europaea - Sjöstjarna) Chickweed wintergreen (Trientalis europaea - Sjöstjarna) and the Yellow saxifrage (Saxifraga aizoides - Gullsteinbrjótur) .
 Yellow saxifrage (Saxifraga aizoides - Gullsteinbrjótur) .
 Also one can find the Faroer Lady's-mantle (Alchemilla faroerensis - Maríuvöttur) Faroer Lady's-mantle (Alchemilla faroerensis - Maríuvöttur) only in the east.

 Introduction -- Eastern Iceland -- Northern Iceland -- Southern Iceland -- South-western Iceland top